Vanhouttea leonii

 Publication

-The species V. leonii was described in Alain Chautems's paper "New Gesneriaceae from Minas Gerais" (2002).
-It grows in Minas Gerais state of Brazil, in the same general area as V. pendula: the mountains near where the three states of Minas Gerais, Espirito Santo, and Rio de Janeiro meet.
+Alain Chautems described V. leonii in his 2002 paper.
+This species grows in Minas Gerais state of Brazil, in the same general area as V. pendula, namely the mountains near where the three states of Minas Gerais, Espírito Santo, and Rio de Janeiro meet.